 order to use this function in CQL, you must also provide its prototype definition to the compiler.
 You

-can do so like in this example:
+can do so following this example:

 This introduces the function